AaryaTiwari1211/Parallelism_In_Neural_Networks/README.md

 After training both the non-parallelized and parallelized versions of your model, compare their performance.
 This can include metrics such as accuracy, loss, and training time.

-Additional Considerations
+Additional Considerations<br>
 <b>Microbatches:</b> GPipe splits the input data into smaller microbatches to keep multiple GPUs busy at any given time.
-This is crucial for achieving efficient parallelism, especially on models that do not fit into a single GPU's memory 5.
+This is crucial for achieving efficient parallelism, especially on models that do not fit into a single GPU's memory 5.<br>
 <b>Performance Profiling:</b> The partitioning of an arbitrary model among GPUs to balance computation and minimize communication requires performance profiling.
-This is particularly relevant for models like Transformers, which consist of blocks with the same operations and dimensions 5.
+This is particularly relevant for models like Transformers, which consist of blocks with the same operations and dimensions 5.<br>
 By following these steps, you can implement GPipe for parallelism in your project, leveraging the power of multiple GPUs to train your ResNet-50 model more efficiently.